-To get the most out of your time in Banff, mid-June though mid-September is the best time to visit.
+To get the most out of your time in Banff, mid-June through mid-September is the best time to plan your family trip.

 The mountain lakes will be starting to show their stunning turquoise blue color in June, wild flowers will begin to appear and the hiking trails will be dry.
 The days will be getting warmer and the water activities will be starting to pick up.

-Mid-June is when high season starts and will continue throughout July and August.
-Though it will be busier and prices will be higher in these two months, it’s really the best time to visit.
+Mid-June is when high season starts in Banff and will continue throughout July and August.
+Though it will be busier and prices will be higher if you visit Banff in the summer, it’s really the best time to visit.
 The days are long and warm, everything is open and the mountain meadows will be teeming with wildflowers.

-Unless you are planning to visit for the ski season, which then makes late November through March the best time to visit Banff in winter with kids.
+If you are planning to visit for the Banff ski season, then late November through March is the best time to visit Banff in winter with kids.